 Direction

 Once you have taken a short break on the banks of the Rednitzgraben, simply follow the path further upstream.
-Cross the river at the next bridge and you are right on the riverside promenade.
+Cross the river at the next bridge and you are already on the riverside promenade.

 Waterfront promenade Fürth